Uschi Brüning: Biography

 In 1977, Brüning appeared at the first "Jazzbühne Berlin" international jazz festival.
 As a high profile public entertainer she enjoyed exceptional travel privileges, and in 1981 she won third prize at the Kärnten International festival in Klagenfurt.
 From this point she worked increasingly with the saxophonist Ernst-Ludwig „Luten“ Petrowsky.
 They married in 1982.
 She participated in the first "Jazztagen" (East German jazz festival), held at Weimar in December 1985. and again, in 1986, at the first International Women's Jazz Festival in Frankfurt, beyond the "internal border" to the west.
 In 1989, touring with Ali Haurand's European Jazz Ensemble, she performed "Ich mach ein Lied aus Stille" together with the children's author-poet Eva Strittmatter.
 She had already toured with the European Ensemble in 1987 and would do so again in 1991.
-The "Ich mach ein Lied aus Stille" was recorded for a CD also featuring Manfred Schmitz and "Luten" Petrowsky, which was scheduled for release in 1990, but in the event the recording was never issued, presumably due to political developments in Berlin and more broadly.
+The "Ich mach ein Lied aus Stille" was recorded for a CD also featuring Manfred Schmitz and Petrowsky, which was scheduled for release in 1990, but in the event the recording was never issued, presumably due to political developments in Berlin and more broadly.
 Post-reunification, in 1993 she took part in the Berlin Jazz Festival, appearing in "Programme 4", in concert with the actress Annekathrin Bürger, the chansoniste Barbara Kellerbauer and the opera singer Carola Nossek.
 In 2008 she delivered a concert with Georgie Fame in the Berliner Philharmonie (concert hall).
 An edited recording of the concert was (re-)issued in 2015.

 Between 2014 and his unexpected death in October 2016, after four decades during which the two of them had gone their separate ways, Brüning performed with Manfred Krug under the title "Manfred Krug reads and s(w)ings".
-Her album "So wie ich" ("Just like me"), produced by Andreas Bicking, was nominated in the "National-Singer" category in the 2017 Echo Jazz prize.
+Her album So wie ich ("Just like me"), produced by Andreas Bicking, was nominated in the "National-Singer" category in the 2017 Echo Jazz prize.
 On 14 September 2018 she teamed up with Stephan König for the thirty-second "Augustiner Concert" at the prestigious Gymnasium St. Augustine (school) to perform together the programme, "Herzenslieder" ("Songs of the heart") which the two of them have developed.